 In addition to the written sources, the project continues to include images of actual examples of the arms currently found in the West Country, primarily from monuments, memorials, screens or bench-ends in churches.
 Some of these examples appear not to have been described elsewhere.

-This site is owned, designed, edited and written by Jeremy Fox, also known as Ged Fox and occasional user of the nom-de-plume ‘Whifflingpin’, who, for what it is worth, claims intellectual ownership and all appropriate copyright of the lists, essays, blogs and any otherwise unacknowledged content of this site.
+This site is owned, designed, edited and written by Jeremy Fox, also known as Ged Fox and occasional user of the nom-de-plume ‘Whifflingpin’, who, for what it is worth, claims intellectual ownership and all appropriate copyright of the lists, essays, blogs, images and any otherwise unacknowledged content of this site.